SimonDeplat/Parrot/README.md

 Loops durations are independant, the only way to synchronize them is to click precisely.

-But there might be small timings imprecisions regarding the start and the end of the recording.
+But there might be small timing imprecisions regarding the start and the end of the recording.

 Mono input, mono output.

-Clicks might occur when the loop starts again, depending on certain conditions.
+Audio clicks might occur when the loop starts again, depending on certain conditions.

 The interface is blue.